8 Convolutional Neural Networks

 8.2 Pooling

 After convolution, pooling layers reduce the spatial size of the feature maps, keeping only the most important information.
-The most common type is max pooling, which takes the maximum value in each small window (e.g., \(2 \times 2\)).
+The most common type is max pooling, which takes the maximum value in each small window (e.g., length 2 for traces or \(2 \times 2\) for images).
 Pooling reduces computation, provides some translation invariance, and increases the receptive field of deeper layers.

-8.4 Code example: classifying simple seismic image patches
+8.4 Code example: classifying synthetic seismic traces

 using Lux, Random, Optimisers, Zygote, Statistics, Printf, CairoMakie